-Very soon it will be packed, and only the precedent will have been set that it will always be available.
+It will soon be packed, and only the precedent will have been set that it will always be available.

-There will always be problems setting limits and it is often believed that more can be done in your time than you actually do.
+There will always be problems setting limits, and it is often believed that more can be done in your time than you do.

 And at the end of the day, you’ve barely exceeded half your scheduled goals, and the idea of adding your to-dos to the next day’s to-do list is terrifying.